haejinjo/nasm-4-layer-study/staging-outputs/nasm-dump/section-4/chapter-12/lesson-3/page-12.md

 **Lateral View**

 	- View the LPHC, shoulders, cervical spine, and head from the side.
 The lumbar and cervical spine should remain neutral while the shoulders stay level.
-Common movement impairments that may be observed include low-back arches (**Figure 12-22**), shoulder elevation (**Figure 12-23**), and head jutting forward (**Figure 12-24**).
+Common movement impairments that may be observed include low-back arches (**Figure 12-2: 2**), shoulder elevation (**Figure 12-2: 3**), and head jutting forward (**Figure 12-2: 4**).

-When performing the assessment, the fitness professional should record all findings (**Table 12-10**) and then refer to **Table 12-11 **(on the following page) to determine potential causes of these movement impairments.
+When performing the assessment, the fitness professional should record all findings (**Table 12-1: 0**) and then refer to **Table 12-11**(on the following page) to determine potential causes of these movement impairments.

 The pulling assessment can easily be integrated into a typical workout program, while providing useful information about the client’s shoulder mechanics and trunk stability during a pulling task.
 If the fitness professional plans to program pulling exercises, it is a good idea to assess this pattern of movement first.

-**TABLE 12-10 Pulling Assessment Observational Findings**
+**TABLE 12-10: Pulling Assessment Observational Findings**

 | Kinetic Chain Checkpoint | Movement Impairment | Yes or No |
 |---|---|---|